Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 The marketplaces spoke to the press.
 The brand owners did not.

-Supply-chain flow diagram tracing tainted craft sand from one common quarry in China through approximately 30 named manufacturers, through three publicly-traded retail conglomerates (Wesfarmers, Dollarama, Dunelm Group), through 25-plus named retailers into household and classroom craft kits across at least 12 countries.
+Supply-chain flow diagram tracing tainted craft sand from one common quarry in China through manufacturers traced to registered legal entities, through three publicly-traded retail conglomerates (Wesfarmers, Dollarama, Dunelm Group), through 14 UK retailers named in a single OPSS notice into household and classroom craft kits across the jurisdictions that acted.

 Follow the chain.
 One quarry.
 Three publicly-traded conglomerates.
 25-plus retailers.